nishantsingh93/World-s-Biggest-Data-Breaches/README.md

 ******************************************************************************************************************************

 # Redesign of earlier Visualization:
+## The financial markets do not punish security breaches

 ## Claim: The financial markets do not punish security breaches.